 As contradictions between asylum-seekers' statements and COI often proves to be the crucial reason for rejection, the above provision may affect positively the transparency of COI used in asylum decision-making.
-Presuming a progressive approach toward this criterion, an improvement may be expected in those member states where administrative decisions still fail to give a detailed reasoning (and refer to COI therein).
+Presuming a progressive approach toward this criterion, an improvement may be expected in the long run in those member states where administrative decisions still fail to give a detailed reasoning (and refer to COI therein).